Sabhash Ramudu

 Sabash Ramudu is a 1959 Indian Telugu-language drama film directed by C. S. Rao.
 It stars N. T. Rama Rao and Devika, with music composed by Ghantasala.
-Te film was produced by Sundarlal Nahata, T. Aswathanarayana under the Rajshree Productions banner.
+The film was produced by Sundarlal Nahata and T. Aswathanarayana under the Rajshree Productions banner.
 The film is a remake of the Hindi film Bada Bhai (1957).
 It was dubbed in Tamil language with the title Sabash Ramu.